-Yankees Set To Receive Some Pitching Reinforcements On Tuesday
+Banged-Up Yankees Get Some Needed Pitching Reinforcements

 MORE: Yankees’ Aaron Judge, Gary Sanchez To Compete In Home Run Derby

 Sabathia left in the fourth inning of the Bombers’ 3-2, 11-inning loss to the Angels in Anaheim on June 14.
-The Yankees, who once held a comfortable lead in the AL East, have lost 14 of 20 games since and now sit three behind first-place Boston in the division.
+The Yankees once held a comfortable lead in the AL East, but have lost 14 of 20 games since and now sit three behind first-place Boston in the division.

 On an All-Star Game trajectory prior to getting injured, the 37-year-old left-hander had been arguably the Yankees’ best starter before getting hurt.
 A free agent this upcoming offseason, Sabathia is 5-0 with a 0.99 ERA over his last six starts, allowing just 28 hits and seven walks in 36 1/3 innings.

-Warren, who has been out since June 16 because of right shoulder inflammation, has time and again proven to be a valuable cog in the bullpen due to his versatility.
-The Yankees have struggled to protect leads of late, in large part because set-up men Tyler Clippard, Chasen Shreve and, Dellin Betances hit a rocky patch at the same time.
+Warren, who had been out since June 16 because of right shoulder inflammation, has time and again proven to be a valuable cog in the bullpen due to his versatility.
+The Yankees have struggled to protect leads of late, in large part because set-up men Tyler Clippard, Chasen Shreve and, Dellin Betances have struggled with inconsistency.

 Though the Yankees currently boast the sixth-best bullpen ERA in baseball (3.68), they will be more than happy to see Warren return.
 The veteran right-hander has allowed just a .152 batting average against, including .220 against left-handed hitters, and had not allowed an earned run in his last eight appearances, spanning eight innings, before getting injured.